stashed/stash/docs/guides/minio_server.md

     prune: true
 ```

-If everything goes well, A `Repository` crd with name `deployment.stash-demo` will be created for the respective repository in Minio backend.
+If everything goes well, a `Repository` crd with name `deployment.stash-demo` will be created for the respective repository in Minio backend.
 Verify that, `Repository` is created successfully using this command,

 ```console
 $ kubectl get repository deployment.stash-demo